 James states to those in Jerusalem regarding Gentile converts, ". . . my judgment is that we do not trouble those of the Gentiles who have turned to God; But that we write to them to abstain from pollutions of idols . . . and from what has been strangled and from blood (Acts 15:19 - 20, HBFV).
 Basing church doctrine on a single scripture, especially in the case of donating blood which could save the life of others, is not a wise thing to do.

-Note that the above verses are not discussing the donating of a bodily fluid or receiving it from another person.
-These verses are referring to a sometimes common practice among Gentiles (non-Jews) of EATING or DRINKING blood.
+Note that the above verses are not discussing the donating or receiving of some bodily fluid.
+These verses are referring to a sometimes common practice among Gentiles (non-Jews) of eating or drinking blood.
 It was a practice that God forbid the Israelites, who had just left pagan Egypt, from doing when he said, "It shall be a statute forever for your generations throughout all your dwellings that you eat neither fat nor blood" (Leviticus 3:17).